TehMuffinMoo/ibPS/docs/BloxOne/BloxOne Cloud/Get-B1Export.md

 ```

 ## DESCRIPTION
-This function is used to query BloxOne Export Jobs
+This function is used to query Infoblox Portal Export Jobs

 ## EXAMPLES